 This Strategy lies at the heart of Braintree District Council's ambition to increase cycling across the District, delivered in partnership and properly funded.
-The Strategy includes a set of targets and indicators that will help to measure delivery of the below actions and the success the against Braintree District Council's vision, throughout the period 2021 to 2030 that this Strategy will run.
+The Strategy includes a set of targets and indicators that will help to measure delivery of the below actions and align with Braintree District Council's vision, throughout the period 2021 to 2030.